16th Street Baptist Church bombing: Resulting legislation

+Investigations and prosecutions

 Initial investigation

 Initially, investigators theorized that a bomb thrown from a passing car had caused the explosion at the 16th Street Baptist church.
 But by September 20, the FBI was able to confirm that the explosion had been caused by a device that was purposely planted beneath the steps to the church, close to the women's lounge.
 A section of wire and remnants of red plastic were discovered there, which could have been part of a timing device.
 (The plastic remnants were later lost by investigators.)

 Within days of the bombing, investigators began to focus their attention upon a KKK splinter group known as the "Cahaba Boys".
-The Cahaba Boys had formed earlier in 1963, as they felt that the KKK was becoming restrained and impotent in response to concessions granted to Black people to end racial segregation.
-This group had previously been linked to several bomb attacks at Black-owned businesses and the homes of Black community leaders throughout the spring and summer of 1963.
+The Cahaba Boys had formed earlier in 1963, as they felt that the KKK was becoming restrained and impotent in response to concessions granted to black people to end racial segregation.
+This group had previously been linked to several bomb attacks at black-owned businesses and the homes of black community leaders throughout the spring and summer of 1963.
 Although the Cahaba Boys had fewer than 30 active members, among them were Thomas Blanton Jr., Herman Cash, Robert Chambliss, and Bobby Cherry.

 Investigators also gathered numerous witness statements attesting to a group of white men in a turquoise 1957 Chevrolet who had been seen near the church in the early hours of the morning of September 15.
 These witness statements specifically indicated that a white man had exited the car and walked toward the steps of the church.
 (The physical description by witnesses of this person varied, and could have matched either Bobby Cherry or Robert Chambliss.)